If you have plans for supporting observations that do not

 Proposers requesting joint HST-NOAO observations (see Section 3.8

-) must provide a full and comprehensive scientific and technical justification for the NOAO portion of their program.
-The technical justification must include:
+provide a full and comprehensive scientific and technical justification for the NOAO portion of their program, including:

 .
 Questions may be directed to the NOAO Proposal Help Desk by e-mail to firstname.lastname@example.org